 6. Working in Germany Post-Study

-Work Opportunities for Graduates in Germany
+Work Opportunities for Graduates in Germany- Work Visa Regulations:

 - International graduates from German universities are eligible to apply for an 18-month Job Seeker Visa.
 This visa allows graduates to remain in Germany post-study while looking for work in their field of expertise.